Shanti (film)

 Shanti (Peace) is an Indian Kannada-language drama film directed by Baraguru Ramachandrappa.
 The film features only a single actor (Bhavana) and hence has found an entry in the Guinness World Records in the category "Fewest actors in a narrative film".

 Plot

 The only character in the film is of an illustrator and a painter called as Shanti.
 An international peace body chooses her to create the logo of a world peace conference.
 In order to draw inspiration, Shanti travels to a picturesque hilly area where she gets accosted by a group of terrorists.
 They kidnap her and put forth a demand that she should take them to the conference as her assistants.
 Their ultimate plan is to blow up the conference hall.
 The main storyline of the film is the way in which Shanti solves this problem and saves the conference.

 From the storyline, it seems that more than one actor is required on the screen.
-However, Baraguru has handled this uniquely by showing only the character of Shanti on the screen while the remaining characters only contribute in terms of their voices.
+However, Baraguru has handled this by showing only the character of Shanti on the screen while the remaining characters only contribute in terms of their voices.